-To get back to the sentence about Rome, text analysis is what you do in order to transform the sentence into data and be able to present to computers what this text is about: Rome, the Roman Empire.
-Then, once presented in the universal language of data, this sentence can easily enter many analytical processes, text analytics included.
-With text analytics, you will be able to derive a conclusion about the percentage of texts that mention Rome in the context of the Roman Empire, and not in the context of vacations in Europe, for instance.
+In this sentence, Text Analysis is what you do in order to transform the sentence into data and be able to present to computers what this text is about: Rome, the Roman Empire.
+Then, once presented in the universal language of data, this sentence can easily enter many analytical processes, Text Analytics included.
+With Text Analytics, you will be able to derive a conclusion about the percentage of texts that mention Rome in the context of the Roman Empire, and not in the context of vacations in Europe, for instance.

-Companies use text analysis to set the stage for data-driven approach towards managing content.
+Companies use Text Analysis to set the stage for a data-driven approach towards managing content.
 The moment textual sources are sliced into easy-to-automate data pieces, a whole new set of opportunities opens for processes like decision making, product development, marketing optimization, business intelligence and more.

-In business context, analyzing texts to capture data from them supports the broader tasks of:
+In a business context, analyzing texts to capture data from them supports the broader tasks of:

 When turned into data, textual sources can be further used for deriving valuable information, discovering patterns, automatically managing, using and reusing content, searching beyond keywords and more.